-- You must have a job from a Canadian employer in Canada;
+- A job from a Canadian employer in Canada;

-- You must demonstrate your intention to leave Canada after your work permit expires;
+- Intention to leave Canada after your work permit expires;

 - You must demonstrate you can support yourself financially and your family in Canada and that you can afford to go back to your home country;